 I will present my own observations and ideas concerning this below the article.
+I believe that there is something that needs to be addressed in conclusion.

 The horrific nature of this illegitimate decision cannot be overstated